DashboardCode/BsMultiSelect/README.md

     );
 ````

-Note: options should contais two obligated properties (text, value) - you can't ommit them. if `selected` is ommited then `setSelected` configuration method become obligated.
+Note: option's item should contais two required properties (text, value) - you can't ommit them.
+If `selected` is ommited then `setSelected` configuration method become obligated.
 If `setSelected` return false this cancel update "process" - this way can be achieved such goals as **"max selected"**.